squinkylabs/Demo/docs/efficient-plugins.md

 ### SSE

 Here’s the lag generator from Chebyshev.
 It uses SSE2 instructions to process four channels in the time it would otherwise take to do a single channel. <https://github.com/squinkylabs/SquinkyVCV/blob/main/dsp/filters/MultiLag.h#L101>

+The SSE library now in VCV is much easier to use.
+We now use that for all our new plugins.

 ### Don’t process knobs and CV every step call